hwgilbert16/hwgilbert16/README.md

 # Hey there! 👋

 My name is Harrison.
-I'm a hobbyist software engineer 🛠 from Pennsylvania in the United States, with a love for all things software and open source.
+I'm a software engineer at [@SeniorStudios](https://github.com/SeniorStudios) 🛠.
+I live in Pennsylvania, with a love for all things software and open source.
 I'm a huge fan of 🐳 Docker!

-## 🛠 Tools, technologies, operating systems, and frameworks
+## 🛠 Tech that I have experience in

-A non-inclusive assortment of some of my favorite technologies that I have experience in.
+An assortment of some of my favorite technologies that I have experience in.

 ![JavaScript](https://img.shields.io/badge/Code-JavaScript-blue?logo=JavaScript&style=flat&logoColor=white)
 ![Python](https://img.shields.io/badge/Code-Python-blue?logo=Python&style=flat&logoColor=white)